You’ve just learned that you should be looking at life insurance to protect your hard earned estate.

 You’re wise for doing your research.
 You’re about to make of the most important decisions you’ll ever make.

 So let’s take a deep breath….exhale….and work through this together.

-Let me first state I’m a licensed life insurance agent, not a licensed financial advisor.
-The following advice is from my real world experience with clients while working in one of the largest life insurance agencies in the US.
+Let me first state – I’m a licensed life insurance agent, not a licensed financial adviser.
+The following advice is from my real-world experience with clients while working in one of the largest life insurance agencies in the US.